rdlopes/WebHere/README.md

 ## Installation

 * Preferred way is by using [CocoaPod](http://cocoapods.org/) (_Work In Progress_).
-* You should be able to add ObjectiveScrap to you source tree.
+* You should be able to add WebHere to you source tree.
 If you are using git, consider using a `git submodule`

 ## Dependencies